makersinchicago/makersinchicago.org/content/blog/2023/07/07/04/10_years_later.md

 #### If you’re curious about another Makers in Chicago project, socialraspi is Raspberry Pi photo booth that would push the images captured straight to Twitter.
 With the changes to the social media platform, the project is not expected to work into the future.

 #### Discussion
-If you have question, comments are simply wanted to start a conversation, GitHub Issues or Slack are where you want to drop that comment.
-While email works too, a public facing discussion is always appreciated.
+If you have questions, comments, or simply wanted to start a conversation, GitHub Issues or Slack are where you want to drop that comment.
+While email works too, a public-facing discussion is always appreciated.

 ## Gone Birding